fredrikpaulin/To-Do-App/README.md

-# Getting Started with Create React App
+# A simple ToDo list example using React and Typescript.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).